tc39/proposal-smart-pipelines/readme.md

 statements, and `switch` statements.

-(If [Additional Feature PF][] or [Additional Feature NP][] are active, then a pipeline might not have only one pipeline head.
-In those cases, a prefix pipeline’s tacit, default head is whatever topic references their pipeline bodies use.
+(If [Additional Feature PF][] or [Additional Feature NP][] are active, then a pipeline might not have only one input value.
+In those cases, a prefix pipeline’s tacit, default head is whatever topic references their pipeline steps use.
 See those other two features for more information.)

 [Additional Feature PP is **formally specified in in the draft specification**][formal PP].